-This software quality model introduced in the year 1978. this is what type of hierarchical model high-level characteristics.
-This model measures the software quality of a software product based on specific characteristics. based on software requirements, this model defined three primary uses, and those primary users are like:
+This software quality model was introduced in the year 1978. this is what type of hierarchical model high-level characteristics.
+This model measures a software product’s quality based on specific characteristics. based on software requirements, this model defined three primary uses, and those primary users are:

-- As-is utility, the extent to which the as-is software can be used (i.e., ease of use, reliability, and efficiency).
+- As-is utility is the extent to which the as-is software can be used (i.e., ease of use, reliability, and efficiency).

-- Maintainability, ease of identifying what needs to be changed as well as ease of modification and retesting.
+- Maintainability, ease of identifying what needs to be changed, and ease of modification and retesting.

-Again, these three primary uses had quality factors associated with them; 7 quality factors are the next level of Boehm’s hierarchical model.
+Again, these three primary uses had associated quality factors; 7 quality factors are the next level of Boehm’s hierarchical model.

-- Portability, the extent to which the software will work under different computer configurations (i.e., operating systems, databases, etc.).
+- Portability is the extent to which the software will work under different computer configurations (i.e., operating systems, databases, etc.).

-- Reliability, the extent to which the software performs as required, i.e., the absence of defects.
+- Reliability is the extent to which the software performs as required, i.e., the absence of defects.

-- Efficiency, optimum use of system resources during correct execution.
+- Efficiency and optimum use of system resources during correct execution.

 - Usability, ease of use.